The biggest changes in health care and nutrition in Pets.

-Arthritis is possibly the most common issue I see in dogs in Hong Kong, and it’s unfortunately also all too common in cats.
+Arthritis is possibly the most common issue I see in dogs in Hong Kong, and it’s unfortunately also all too common in cats as well.
 One of the biggest misconceptions is that arthritis or joint pain only occurs in older animals – one of my dogs started limping at six months old due to hip issues.

-The good joint supplements contain nutraceuticals which help nourish and lubricate the joint surface, reducing wear and tear, improving function, stimulating healing and reducing pain and stiffness.
-I prefer the joint supplements which contain glucosamine or glycosaminoglycans, such as green lipped mussel, and recent research has shown that these are the most effective of the arthritis supplements.
-There are a number of good products, such as Technyflex , Missing Link and Glycoflex .
+Good joint supplements contain nutraceuticals which help nourish and lubricate the joint surface, reducing wear and tear, improving function, stimulating healing and reducing pain and stiffness.
+I prefer the joint supplements which contain glucosamine or lyprinol, such as Paw Osteosupport or Antinol capsules, or our own Animalkind Green Lipped Mussel treats.
+Lyprinol and glucosamine have been scientifically shown to naturally and safely nourish the joint surface.

 These products are excellent in mature dogs and cats who have stiff and aching joints, but are also an excellent preventative strategy and are very useful for young dogs at risk of developing joint problems in later life, such as Labradors, Retrievers and Shepherds.

 Brewers yeast is another popular skin supplement, which has been shown to improve the coat and hair growth, as well as nourishing a healthy skin barrier.
-Cocotherapy-Coconut oil has also developed a real following in recent years, and many people have mentioned good results with allergies and dry skin – although I do prefer to give coconut oil in the food rather than apply directly on the skin.
+Leave-on skin spray conditioners such as Nanosanitas Multi-Purpose Fur Skin Care have also developed a real following in recent years, and many people have mentioned good results with allergies and dry skin, with soothing, anti-inflammatory properties.

 Supplements are also useful in a number of other conditions, including: